SoftEng-HEIGVD/Teaching-HEIGVD-AIT-2016-Labo-Docker/README.md

   - [docker run](https://docs.docker.com/engine/reference/commandline/run/)
   - [docker rm](https://docs.docker.com/engine/reference/commandline/rm/)

-We need to configure `S6` as our main process and then replace the current ones.
+We need to configure `S6` as our main process and then replace the current one.
 For that we will update our Docker images [HAProxy](ha/Dockerfile#L47) and the [web application](webapp/Dockerfile#L38) and replace the: `TODO: [S6] Replace the following instruction` by the following Docker instruction: